ivanagas/mochamatch/README.md

 - bot permissions: Read Messages/View Channels, Send Messages, Read Message History, Add Reactions, Use Slash Commands

 ## Other
-To install the discord package in poetry, run "poetry add git+https://github.com/Rapptz/discord.py"
+- To install the discord package in poetry, run "poetry add git+https://github.com/Rapptz/discord.py"
+- To check DB on Render, "cd data" then "jq . db.json"
+- If on Mac and server doesn't run, change "app.run_task" address to "127.0.0.1"